-Observation of growth performance, live body weight (kg), body length (cm), Chest girth (cm) and Body height (cm) of all experimental kids were recorded at weekly intervals.
-The average daily body weight gain of all experimental kids was calculated from difference in body weight attained at 0 day and 90 day.
+Observation of growth performance, live body weight (kg), body length (cm), Chest girth (cm), and Body height (cm) of all experimental kids was recorded at weekly intervals.
+The average daily body weight gain of all experimental kids was calculated from the difference in body weight attained at 0 and 90 days.

 2.3 Colostrum and Milk Composition

-Sample for analysis of colostrum was taken after 3 hours of parturition and sample for analysis of milk was taken after 1 week of parturition.
+A sample for analysis of colostrum was taken after 3 hours of parturition, and a sample for analysis of milk was taken after 1 week of parturition.

 2.4 Statistical Analysis

-The data collected from the research was analysed using a Completely Randomized Design (CRD).
-Standard errors (SE) and critical differences (CD) at the 5% level of significance were worked out for comparison of treatments and presented in respective tables.
+The data collected from the research were analysed using a Completely Randomized Design (CRD).
+Standard errors (SE) and critical differences (CD) at the 5% level of significance were worked out for comparison of treatments and presented in the respective tables.

 3. Results and Discussion